wshi991201/AnomalyNetworkTrafficDetection/README.md

 ## Problem Definition:
 We aim to build an IDS model to distinguish benign and potential anomaly network traffic.
 The goal is to minimize false positives while not permitting false negatives, or the most serious states of identifying malicious activity as acceptable.

-## Methods:
-We plan to apply both unsupervised and supervised methodologies in analyzing the datasets.
-For unsupervised learning, K-means algorithm will be utilized to cluster different network activities based on distinct features.
-For supervised learning, we will construct regression models for different labels of attack types and normal activity.
-Scikit-learning provides well-implemented algorithms for regression, model selection, and etc. Therefore, we will use existing packages and libraries in Scikit-learning for convenience.
-Also, in order to extract the aforementioned 80 network traffic features from the dataset, we will use python package CICFlowMeter, which is a flow-based feature extractor and outputs the given pcap format file.
-The following step is to split and feed our data to the predefined model, and for a 5-day network flow, we will use the first three days for training and the last two days for testing.

 ## Dataset:
 - [Intrusion Detection Evaluation Dataset (CIC-IDS2017)](https://www.unb.ca/cic/datasets/ids-2017.html)